NVIDIA/spark-rapids/docs/spark-profiling-tool.md

 ---
 layout: page
-title: Profiling tool
+title: Profiling Tool
 nav_order: 9
 ---
-# Profiling tool
+# Profiling Tool

 The Profiling tool analyzes both CPU or GPU generated event logs and generates information which can be used for debugging and profiling Apache Spark applications.